matthew-c-lenert/BoRidge/README.md

 correlationThreshold: predictors that are highly correlated with one another can be automatically removed.
 Set the threshold for the correlation coefficient for predictors to be removed.
 Default is 1.
 Range is from [0,1]

 typesOfModels: the types of models to evaluate performance on.
 This parameter requires an array of strings.
-Default is ['L1','RF','SVM'].
-L1 = Lasso Regression, RF=Random Forest, and SVM = support vector machine
+Default is ['L2','RF','SVM'].
+L2 = Ridge Regression, RF=Random Forest, and SVM = support vector machine

 printProgress: produce verbose output of where the program is in execution.
 Default is False